 Domestic Abuse / Voilence

-he GSCB (Gloucestershire Safeguarding Children's Board) have published a Domestic Abuse pathway for educational settings which is on the GSCB website.
+he GSCP (Gloucestershire Safeguarding Children Partnership) have published a Domestic Abuse pathway for educational settings which is on the GSCP website.
 If a child or young person is suspected of living at home with a domestically abusive parent or if a young person has domestic abuse in their own relationship then the usual procedures should be followed and a referral made to the children's helpdesk on 01452 426565.

 The response will vary according to the age of the young person so that the appropriate agencies are involved.
 Gloucestershire Domestic Abuse Support Service (GDASS) www.gdass.org.uk